CoreyHutcheson/4-Sixes/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a website for 4-Sixes Liquor Store - created by Corey Hutcheson

 ## Available Scripts